-Facebook Messenger is even worse – it does not use end-to-end encryption.
-The app probably stores your private messages in plain text on their servers.
+Facebook Messenger is also one of the worst apps for privacy , as it does not use end-to-end encryption.
+The messaging app probably stores your private messages in plain text on their servers.
 If that’s the case, they can be reached by any employee with login credentials.

-Mark Zuckerberg has admitted that Messenger automatically scans all the links and images you send to your friends.
+Mark Zuckerberg has admitted that the messaging app automatically scans all the links and images you send to your friends.
 When the algorithm finds them suspicious, moderators read your messages and block them if they do not meet company policy.

 It is true that these measures stop fake news and unlawful content from spreading.
 However, you cannot trust Facebook to use your data only for good.
 Remember that Facebook:

 That’s easier said than done.
-With 2.13 billion users on Facebook and 1.3 billion on Messenger, you’ll find most of your family members, friends, and coworkers on these apps.
-Encrypted messengers like Signal are far less popular, and there is no alternative social network as popular as Facebook.
+With 2.9 billion users on Facebook and 1.3 billion on Messenger, you’ll find most of your family members, friends, and coworkers on these apps.
+Encrypted messaging apps like Signal are far less popular, and there is no alternative social network as widely used as Facebook.

 If you can’t shake the Facebook habit, simply delete the apps and use your mobile browser to scroll.
 It’s slightly less convenient, but this extra step gives you time to reflect: “Do I really want to check the news feed AGAIN?”
 It also makes sure the apps can’t snoop on your traffic and other apps.

 Your messages will remain readable to Facebook, and your data will still be vulnerable to all security breaches to come, but Facebook will have a much harder time tracking you without their apps.